The Human Cost of the Brick Industry

-Major issues include – poor labour and safety regulation, millions working in slavery with widespread use of bonded and child labour, use of antiquated highly polluting technology, very harsh work practices for men, women and children and poor quality air resulting from brick dust and high particulate emissions, notably PM 2.5 and PM10.
+Major issues include – poor labour and safety regulation, millions working in slavery with the widespread use of bonded and child labour, use of antiquated highly polluting technology, very harsh work practices for men, women and children and poor air quality resulting from brick dust and high particulate emissions, notably PM 2.5 and PM10

-Industry workers and families are subject to high levels of respiratory disease, black carbon (soot) and fine brick dust envelops workers, at kilns.
-There are further negative impacts on agriculture – local crops are contaminated, land degraded and unsustainable levels of topsoil are removed.
+Industry workers and families are subject to high levels of respiratory disease, black carbon (soot) and fine brick dust envelops workers, kiln sites and local communities.
+The brick sector impacts agriculture – local crops are contaminated, land degraded, and unsustainable levels of topsoil are removed.

-A system of advance payment loans and debt, bind many adult workers and their families to kiln sites.
-Whilst there are now agencies and brick makers recognising and working diligently to change the status quo, slavery remains of great concern and remains a large issue within the brick industry particularly in India, Bangladesh , Pakistan and Nepal.
+A system of advance payment loans and debt bind many adult workers and their families to kiln sites.
+Whilst there are now agencies and brick makers recognising and working to change the status quo, slavery remains an issue of major humanitarian concern throughout the brick industry of developing nations particularly in Asia.